OpenVnmrJ/ovjTools/README.md

 The only tested version is the Java SE Development Kit 6u39.
 If you want to use Java 8, please try building and **testing** on a spectrometer.

-If you've tested and there are no problems with a newer Java, please file an (issue)[https://github.com/OpenVnmrJ/ovjTools/issues].
+If you've tested and there are no problems with a newer Java, please file an [issue](https://github.com/OpenVnmrJ/ovjTools/issues).

 ### OS X
 The OS X build ignores the java link and uses the system Java.
 Java 8u92 was found to work.
-Downaload and install the Java JDK from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+Download and install the Java JDK from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 See OSX.md for more information.

 ## BUILD REQUIREMENTS

 Currently, OpenVnmrJ builds as a 32-bit executable, thus needs several i686 libraries installed.
 *A 64-bit build needs to be tested.
-All components should be build 64-bit and tested.*
+All components should be built 64-bit and tested.*

 ### EL6 (RHEL/CentOS 6)